Historic Sites of Manitoba: Lenore Consolidated School No. 1754 (Lenore, RM of Wallace-Woodworth)

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 Lenore and Districts Homecoming, 1906-1979, Lenore School Homecoming Committee, circa 1980.
 [Copy held by Ed Arndt]

-We thank Terry Good and Garry Draper for providing additional information used here.
+We thank Terry Good, Garry Draper, and Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.